 Having your own transportation will give you so much freedom, and I do recommend having a car.
 However, it is entirely possible to visit the national park with public transport – there are both trains and buses to get you around!
 I always book my train tickets in advance on Trainline.
 If you’re flying, Glasgow Airport is closest – I book flights on Skyscanner.
 Considering travel insurance for your trip?
 World Nomads offers coverage for more than 150 adventure activities as well as emergency medical, lost luggage, trip cancellation and more.

 Looking for a tour?
-Check out these tours to visit Loch Lomond and the Trossachs National Park – many start and end in Glasgow!
+Check out these tours to visit Loch Lomond and the Trossachs National Park – many start/end in Glasgow or Edinburgh!

 A castle-like hotel and view of Loch Achray on the route up Ben A'an.